-A new community garden (please note: file size is large and may take some time to download) is being constructed in Kew on the grassed road reserve adjacent to Earl Street.
+A new community garden is now open in Kew on the grassed road reserve adjacent to Earl Street.

-- 50 private growing plots (including raised plots accessible for residents in wheelchairs)
+- 50 individually allocated growing plots including raised plots accessible for residents in wheelchairs

 - demonstration wicking beds